howerj/web.anapnea/txt/willpower.md

 can be achieved through the correct teachings and designing the right systems around yourself, perhaps not, but if there is one thing that *I* desire it is that strength of character above all else.

+### The solution

+I do not have a solution, only a criticism, a question.
+I do not propose a solution and it would be ridiculous to ask for people to change, for human nature to change.
+I just think it is an interesting area of inquiry.